04 Jun Amazing WordPress Facts You Should Know (Infographic)

-WordPress is an open-source software.
+WordPress is open-source software.
 It is written in PHP (Hypertext Preprocessor) and uses a database to store all of its data.

 Since it’s web-based, you need a web host to install and run it.
-You can also develop it locally on your computer by installing local servers and then upload the finished website to permanent hosting once the development locally has been completed.
+You can also develop it locally on your computer by installing local servers and then uploading the finished website to permanent hosting once the development locally has been completed.

 WordPress is extremely versatile and can be used for many types of projects, including:

 - Creating an online store